eherra/patientRecordSystem/README.md

 Requires a bit more complex methods for [updating](https://github.com/eherra/patientRecordSystem/blob/master/repositories/users_repository.py#L68) and [creating](https://github.com/eherra/patientRecordSystem/blob/master/repositories/users_repository.py#L112) user info.

 ### Known browser issues
+All the functions are working on Google Chrome browser.

 On *Mozilla Firefox* and *Safari* the appointment booking calender not working properly -> booking appointment for patient not possible while using these browsers.

 Session timer not working on Safari.